DevJessParker/reading-notes/code201-read/class-04.md

 float | becomes box-level element that can be moved to the far left or far right of a parent container fixed-width layout | fixed pixel width liquid layout | uses percentages
-960 pixel grid | a "map" that helps you arrange the position of elements verus white space, and helps align content within industry standards
+960 pixel grid | a "map" that helps you arrange the position of elements versus white space, and helps align content within industry standards
 `div` | element used to contain elements and group parent-child boxes